 Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 I flew from Ashgabat to Istanbul on my way to Beirut, Lebanon and Syria.
 Despite having crossed into Turkey from Bulgaria on October 9, I had to get a visa (€50 even though I was simply transiting but had to self-transfer my luggage) as I was defrauded on the Bulgaria/Turkey land border by immigration.
 They took my €50 but didn’t give me a Turkey visa stamp.
 The border police, the man I paid the €50 to and the Turkish woman had a scheme to pocket my cash (they would have had to account for the stamp if they gave me one).
 This seems hard to believe but it happened.
 Even though I had crossed into Turkey before, I realized what had happened only long after.
 When I left Turkey to go to Iran, the immigration officer couldn’t understand how I had gotten into Turkey with no stamp.
-I spent at least an hour talking to visa violations, custom officers and police about what happened when I was in Istanbul Airport but to no avail.
+I spent at least an hour talking to visa violations, customs officers and police about what happened when I was in Istanbul Airport but to no avail.

 I had a 5½ hour layover in Istanbul.
 After Iran and Turkmenistan, it felt good to be a relatively “normal” airport with a wide choice of food and stores.
 The new Istanbul airport is a monster with long walks.